lobo/Auth0AzureIntegration/README.md

   user.mobileServiceAuthenticationToken = token;
   client.currentUser = user;
 ```
-Before using the example please make sure that you change some keys in Info.plist with your data:
+Before using the example please make sure that you change some keys in the `Info.plist` file with your data:
 - Auth0ClientId
 - Auth0Domain